Popular 5-day trek connecting historical centers of regions Tusheti and Khevsureti.

 You will pass ruins of Chontio village and then just keep walking up the valley.
 During the day you will be checked by border guards twice,

-first time halfway of the valley, second time towards the evening.
+first time halfway through the valley, second time towards the evening.

-Since 2016, the shepherd turned it into a little food stall so you can buy here also some basic food.
+Year after year, this campsite is getting more and more busy.
+In 2016, one shepherd turned his shelter into a little food stall so you can buy here also some basic food and sometimes even beer.

 Cross it and soon you will come to flat meadows ideal for camping (as on the photo, you can see them long before).
 We got water from one of the smaller streams in the area.